 In the Select Migration Scope section, select migration objects.

-If you select Specify Objects, data migration supports Database Object and Entire Database.
-Database table migration allows you to select one or more tables or views in one or more databases as migration objects.
-Full database migration allows you to select an entire database as a migration object.
-If a database supports database table migration, it no longer supports full database migration.
-If a database supports full database migration, it no longer supports database table migration.
+If you select Specify Objects, data migration supports Table-level and Database-level.
+Table-level migration allows you to select one or more tables or views from one or more databases as migration objects.
+Database-level migration allows you to select an entire database as a migration object.
+If you select table-level migration for a database, database-level migration is no longer supported for that database.
+Conversely, if you select database-level migration for a database, table-level migration is no longer supported for that database.

-After you select Database Object or Entire Database, select the migration objects on the left and click > to add them to the list on the right.
+After selecting Table-level or Database-level, select the objects to be migrated in the left pane and click > to add them to the right pane.

-Data migration allows you to import migration objects and supports renaming, setting row filtering, viewing column information, and removing all migration objects from the destination.
+Data migration allows you to import migration objects and supports renaming, setting row filtering, viewing column information, and removing all migration objects from the target.

 Note